smiakchilo/aem-crash-course/lessons/2.11/part2.md

 }
 ```

 You can provide the `target` parameter to `@Reference` in which you specify a query in the format known as _"LDAP search filter"_.
-Basically, this is nothing more than a bracketed equality that names the key and the desired value, like `target = "(param=Foo)"`.
+Basically, this is nothing more than a bracketed equality that names the key and value, like `target = "(param=Foo)"`.
 Apart from strings, you can play around with statements comparing numeric and boolean values.

-The "terminal" case of such statement is one that requires the precise name of implementation class:
+The "ultimate" case of such statement is one that requires the precise name of implementation class:
 ```
 @Reference(target = "component.name=com.exadel.aem.core.services.impl.AlbumRetrieverImpl")
 ```

-You see, it somehow breaks the very idea of referencing interfaces rather than classes.
+You see, it somehow breaks the very idea of referencing interfaces rather than implementations.
 Yet it is still used in some real-world scenarios.
 </details>

 #### Referencing a collection of services

 Sometimes you may want to link all the available implementations at once.
-A use case: the implementations are kind of "suppliers" of some data, and you want to retrieve data from all sources at once.
+A use case: the implementations are kind of "suppliers" of some data, and you want to retrieve data from all suppliers at once.

 In this situation, you inject not a single object but a collection of objects and provide the `cardinality` value.
 Additionally, you may need to specify the _GREEDY_ policy option, which means that you expect the current service to "grab and hold" as many references as possible.
 ```